Overrelaxed Sinkhorn-Knopp Algorithm for Regularized Optimal Transport: Overrelaxed Sinkhorn--Knopp algorithm

 \begin{proposition} The function

 is continuous and verifies the descent condition (\ref{eq:cond_theta_k}). \end{proposition} \begin{proof} Looking at Figure~\ref{phi_omega} can help understand this proof.
 Since the partial derivative of $\partial_\omega \varphi_\omega(x)$ is nonzero for any $x<1$, the implicit function theorem proves the continuity of $\Theta^*$.
-The function $\Theta^*\left((A_k \gamma)\oslash \mu^k)\right)$ is such that every term in relation (\ref{eq:kl_diff_scal}) is non-negative.
+The function $\Theta^*\left((A_k \gamma)\oslash \mu_k)\right)$ is such that every term in relation (\ref{eq:kl_diff_scal}) is non-negative.
 Therefore, by Lemma \ref{lemma:F_P_theta}, using this parameter minus $\delta$ ensures the strong decrease (\ref{eq:cond_theta_k}) of the Lyapunov function.
-Constraining the parameter to $[1,\theta_0]$ preserves this property. \end{proof}
+Constraining the parameter to $[1,{\theta_0}]$ preserves this property. \end{proof}

-This construction, which is often an excellent choice in practice, has several advantages: \begin{enumerate}[align=right,labelsep=10pt,leftmargin=0.5cm] \item[$\bullet$] it allows to choose arbitrarily the parameter $\theta_0$ that will be used eventually when the algorithm is close to convergence (we motivate what are good choices for $\theta_0$ in Section \ref{section:local}); \item[$\bullet$] it is also an easy approach to having an adaptive method, as the approximation of $\Theta^*$ has a negligible cost (it only requires to solve a one dimensional problem that depends on the smallest value of $(A_k \gamma)\oslash \mu^k$, which can be done in a few iterations of Newton's method). \end{enumerate}
+This construction, which is often an excellent choice in practice, has several advantages: \begin{enumerate}[align=right,labelsep=10pt,leftmargin=0.5cm] \item[$\bullet$] it allows to choose arbitrarily the parameter ${\theta_0}$ that will be used eventually when the algorithm is close to convergence (we motivate what are good choices for ${\theta_0}$ in Section \ref{section:local}); \item[$\bullet$] it is also an easy approach to having an adaptive method, as the approximation of $\Theta^*$ has a negligible cost (it only requires to solve a one dimensional problem that depends on the smallest value of $(A_k \gamma)\oslash \mu_k$, which can be done in a few iterations of Newton's method). \end{enumerate}

 The resulting algorithm, which is proved to be convergent by Theorem~\ref{thm:algo}, is written in pseudo-code in Algorithm \ref{SOR}.
-It uses the function $\Theta$ defined implicitly in \eqref{eq:Theta}, which in practice is approximated with a few iterations of Newton's method on the function $\omega \mapsto \varphi_\omega(\min u)$ which is decreasing is as can be seen on Figure~\ref{phi_omega}.
-With the choice $\theta_0=1$, one recovers exactly the original SK algorithm.is
+The implementation in the log domain is also given in Algorithm \ref{SOR_log}.
+Both processes use the function $\Theta$ defined implicitly in \eqref{eq:Theta}.
+The evaluation of $\Theta$ is approximated in practice with a few iterations of Newton's method on the function $\omega \mapsto \varphi_\omega(\min u)$ which is decreasing as it can be seen on Figure~\ref{phi_omega}.
+With the choice ${\theta_0}=1$, one recovers exactly the original SK algorithm.

-\section{Acceleration of local convergence rate}
+\subsection{Acceleration of local convergence rate}

 In order to justify the acceleration of convergence that is observed in practice, we now study the local convergence rate of the overrelaxed algorithm, which follows from the classical convergence analysis of the linear SOR method.
 Our result involves the second largest eigenvalue of the matrix